What is a Treasurer or Controller?

-There were about 580,400 jobs for Treasurer or Controller in 2016 (in the United States).
+In the United States, there were 580,400 jobs for Treasurer or Controller in 2016.
 New jobs are being produced at a rate of 18.7% which is above the national average.
 The Bureau of Labor Statistics predicts 108,600 new jobs for Treasurer or Controller by 2026.
-The BLS estimates 56,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 56,900 job openings in this field each year.

 The states with the most job growth for Treasurer or Controller are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Alaska, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.